Logo

 General Stone Mansion is built in the architectural style known as Second Empire.
 Prior to construction, a series of catalog style houses were built east of the site, which remain.
-These were built to house the construction crew (and their families) during the Stone Mansion construction.
+These were built to house the construction crew (and their families) during construction of the mansion.
+After the home was completed, several of the homes were sold to private ownership and the rest were used by the general’s family members and for the general’s staff.

 —————————————————————————————————-